AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 In practice, however, there are only mechanisms built to create and vote for payloads to slash all validators in an epoch if the epoch is never proven, namely an out-of-protocol `SlashFactory` contract, and corresponding logic on the node to utilize it.

-We want to expand this `SlashFactory` to allow for "custom slashing", which would allow the node to programmatically create or vote for payloads to slash specific validators for specific amounts for specific offences.
+We want to expand this `SlashFactory` to allow nodes to programmatically create and vote for payloads to slash specific validators for specific amounts for specific "verifiable offences".

-In addition, we will add corresponding logic to the node to utilize the new `SlashFactory` to slash validators for inactivity.
+Specifically, we will automatically slash in the following cases:

+1. A block was proven, so slash all validators that did not attest to it.
+2. An epoch was valid but was not proven, so slash each proposer.
+3. A validator proposed a block that was invalid, so slash the validator.

-Last, we will add an override, which may be set by the node operator, which will configure the node to vote for a particular payload no matter what.
+Last, we will add an override, which may be set by the node operator, which will configure the node to vote for a particular payload no matter what; this affords offline coordination to effect a slash.

 ## Requirements